 The Department of Leadership, Technology, and Human Development offers advanced study opportunities in Instructional Technology.
 Attention is directed to the unique needs of individuals who aspire to leadership positions in the Instructional Technology field.

 The coursework for M.Ed. is matched with the candidate’s career goals making our degrees suitable for P-12 certification, business, military, or higher education positions in the field of instructional technology.
-Our program has several options for candidates who are seeking certification in Instructional Technology for the Georgia P-12 Schools and for candidates who are seeking Instructional Technology preparation for other settings.
+Our program has several options for candidates who are seeking certification in Instructional Technology and/or School Library Media in Georgia P-12 Schools.

 The M.Ed. program in Instructional Technology meets all Georgia Professional Standards Commission requirements for certification as a School Library Media Specialist, for certification as an Instructional Technology Specialist, or for dual certification in both areas.

 M.Ed.
 Regular Admission Requirements

 - Complete requirements for a Bachelor’s degree from a regionally accredited institution.